KenDickey/Small/RuntimeModel.md

 categories and an object may be classified in multiple categories (e.g. Sphere+Ball, Square+Rectangle)

-_Vertical Encoding_ are just consecutive numbers and may be used where there are many categories, each of which is distinct from all others.
+_Vertical Encodings_ are just consecutive numbers and may be used where there are many categories, each of which is distinct from all others.
 E.g. (#triangle->4, #rectangle->4, #pentagram->5, #hexagram->6)

+Most immediate values (small integers, floats, characters) and object header format is well described in Clément Béra: "Spur’s new object format" https://clementbera.wordpress.com/2014/01/16/spurs-new-object-format/ (Other refs below).

+Most values are known by the tag in their lower 3 bits.
+- 2r000 -> Object Oriented Pointer, or _OOP_.
+- 2r001 -> Small Integer
+- 2r010 -> Character
+- 2r100 -> Small Floating Point Number, or _float_.

+Three immediate values are special, _true_, _false_, and _nil_.
-Immediate values are just OOP addresses near zero.
+The trick here is that we don't use OOP addresses near zero.
-These are known by their small values.
+So _nil_, _true_, and _false_ are known by their small values, which are easy to create and check in code.
-These are easy to create, so do not need dedicated registers to hold their values.

 - UndefinedObject/Nil = 0  [So matches register ZERO = x0]
-- True  = 2r0100
+- False = 8 = 2r01000
-- False = 2r1000
+- True = 16 = 2r10000
-- ...

-Other immediate values (small integers, floats, characters) and object header format is well described in Clément Béra: "Spur’s new object format" https://clementbera.wordpress.com/2014/01/16/spurs-new-object-format/ (Other refs below).
+Most values are initialized to _nil_, so writing zeros makes initialization easy.
+It is assumed (need to test this) that the ease of initialization and use will compensate for the irregulatiry in testing.
+We shall see.

 ## Registers & Stack

+The foregoing gave a brief overview of how objects (data+behavior) are represented in memory.
+Here we describe the basics of the _runtime execution model_, how the Central Processing Unit or _CPU_ uses the Stack and Registers to process instructions and drive computation forward.

 We will use more registers, but stack layout is patterned after the Bee DMR. http://esug.org/data/ESUG2014/IWST/Papers/iwst2014_Design%20and%20implementation%20of%20Bee%20Smalltalk%20Runtime.pdf